Glycolysis: Preparatory phase

 G6P is then rearranged into fructose 6-phosphate (F6P) by glucose phosphate isomerase.
 Fructose can also enter the glycolytic pathway by phosphorylation at this point.

 The change in structure is an isomerization, in which the G6P has been converted to F6P.
 The reaction requires an enzyme, phosphoglucose isomerase, to proceed.
 This reaction is freely reversible under normal cell conditions.
 However, it is often driven forward because of a low concentration of F6P, which is constantly consumed during the next step of glycolysis.
 Under conditions of high F6P concentration, this reaction readily runs in reverse.
 This phenomenon can be explained through Le Chatelier's Principle.
 Isomerization to a keto sugar is necessary for carbanion stabilization in the fourth reaction step (below).

 The energy expenditure of another ATP in this step is justified in 2 ways: The glycolytic process (up to this step) becomes irreversible, and the energy supplied destabilizes the molecule.
-Because the reaction catalyzed by phosphofructokinase 1 (PFK-1) is coupled to the hydrolysis of ATP (an energetically favorable step) it is, in essence, irreversible, and a different pathway must be used to do the reverse conversion during gluconeogenesis.
+Because the reaction catalyzed by phosphofructokinase 1 (PFK-1) is coupled to the hydrolysis of ATP (an energetically favorable step) it is, in essence, irreversible, and a distinct pathway must be used to do the reverse conversion during gluconeogenesis.
 This makes the reaction a key regulatory point (see below).

 Furthermore, the second phosphorylation event is necessary to allow the formation of two charged groups (rather than only one) in the subsequent step of glycolysis, ensuring the prevention of free diffusion of substrates out of the cell.

 The same reaction can also be catalyzed by pyrophosphate-dependent phosphofructokinase (PFP or PPi-PFK), which is found in most plants, some bacteria, archea, and protists, but not in animals.
 This enzyme uses pyrophosphate (PPi) as a phosphate donor instead of ATP.
 It is a reversible reaction, increasing the flexibility of glycolytic metabolism.
 A rarer ADP-dependent PFK enzyme variant has been identified in archaean species.